kimmobrunfeldt/git-hours/README.md

 ## Install

     $ npm install -g git-hours

-Has been tested and works with node 0.12, 4.x, 5.x, 6.x versions. **Do not use node version below 0.12**.

 **NOTE:** If for some reason `git hours` won't work, try to `npm install -g nodegit`.